Anthony77-fool/Anthony77-fool/README.md

 📘 Interested in strengthening my web development skills and exploring AI.

-📫 How to reach me: sabadomarckantony@gmail.com
+📫 Send me ideas here: sabadomarckantony@gmail.com

 <!--
 **Anthony77-fool/Anthony77-fool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.